The University of Copenhagen has four campus areas in Copenhagen.

 The University premises range from historic buildings in the medieval city centre to modern buildings being constructed today to develop the campus areas and accommodate state-of-the-art research and teaching facilities.

 As indicated in the name, the City Campus is in the heart of Copenhagen city centre.
-The campus area comprises the Faculty of Theology, the Faculty of Law, the Faculty of Social Sciences and some of the Health Sciences.
+The campus area comprises the Faculty of Social Sciences and some of the Health Sciences.
 All the city of Copenhagen has to offer is right outside the door, and it is also easy to escape the noise of the city to study or relax in one of the many beautiful parks.

 The campus area is located just north of the city centre, across from Copenhagen's largest park, Fælledparken, between the high end area of Østerbro and Nørrebro.
 This used to be a working class area, but has turned into a trendy hot spot influenced by people of many different ethnic origins.
 14,000 students in the Faculty of Science and the Faculty of Health and Medical Sciences study at the North Campus.